This post may contain affiliate links. Please read our disclosure policy.

 apple granola ingredients on a kitchen counter.

-If you have any ingredients leftover from this small batch granola recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch apple granola recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations